The Definitive Guide to Buying Leather Furniture

 Price Range: 1-5

-Bi cast leather is made by applying a layer of polyurethane to a sheet of split leather.
-This probably helps increase the lifespan of both.
+Bi cast leather is made by applying a layer of polyurethane to a sheet of split leather (the cut below the top grain).

 The only advantages of this material for furniture are the price tag and how easy it is to clean.
 If authenticity or longevity matter to you, simply stay away.